 Toddler Travel Gear

 Toddler travel is tough.
 Like, reaaaaally tough.
-Flying with a two-year-old has got to be one of the biggest challenges I’ve had parenting yet!
+Traveling with a toddler has got to be one of the biggest challenges I’ve had parenting yet!
 Sleep schedule?
 Out the window!
 Eating anything?
 Forget it!
 Everything is new and exciting and new and exciting until EVERYTHING IS AWFUL and your toddler is having a meltdown no less than 5 minutes into the trip.
 One thing I have come to appreciate is toddler travel gear that ACTUALLY makes my life easier.
 Whether it’s a toddler travel bed that actually FITS my toddler, or travel toys that can keep my kids attention for more than 30 seconds, I’m happy to along pack things that truly allow me to relax on a vacation with kids!

 Below is my list of the best toddler travel essentials I use when traveling with a toddler: